 When breathing stops, life ends.
 The breath initiates the delivery of oxygen to the organs and muscles.
 The heart, the lungs and the brain work in an orchestrated effort to bring oxygen to essential life functions.
 Ancient wisdom and modern medicine understand the crucial live-giving function of breath.
 But breathing can be much more than an unconscious biological function.
 Breathing functions both under conscious and unconscious control, during sleep and during wakefulness.
 Conscious breathing is a portal into mindfulness, inviting peace to our bothered soul.

 #mindfulness #meditation #wellness #flourishinglife

 Mindful breathing is the foundation to practices of meditation, yoga, mindfulness and relaxation.
-Purposeful attention focused on breathing creates an anchor, holding the mind and body in the security of the present, free from aggravating thoughts and disrupting anxieties.
-Over the last few decades conscious breathing has expanded from mystic spiritual practices into many proven wellness programs—therapy, heart coherence, emotional soothing and emotional-regulation.
+Purposeful attention that focuses on breathing creates an anchor, holding the mind and body securely in the present, free from aggravating thoughts and disrupting anxieties.
+Over the last several decades conscious breathing has expanded from mystic spiritual practices to proven medical wellness programs—therapy, heart coherence, emotional soothing and emotional-regulation.
 Many scientific studies confirm what eastern wisdom has known for millenniums—mindful breathing is good for the body, spirit, and mind.

 Our busied mind lunges into anxious and destructive thoughts, jumping from the anxieties of futures and guilt over unchangeable pasts.
 Hurried, overwhelmed and bewildered our lives need rescue.
 We need space to recover from the vicissitudes of living.
 Many joyously have discovered mindful breathing as a place to re-energize the soul, giving health to heart, mind and soul.